meltyourface/blank/posts/Spellwork/Harmonious-Vibrational-Home-Cleansing-Ritual/index.md

 ## The Harmonious Vibrational Home Cleansing Ritual

-Purpose: To cleanse the home of negative energies, balance and harmonize the vibrations of the space, and invite positive energies to dwell within.
+**Purpose**: To cleanse the home of negative energies, balance and harmonize the vibrations of the space, and invite positive energies to dwell within.

 Materials needed:
 - A singing bowl (preferably made of brass or crystal)